WZVV

-WKVZ (102.1 FM) is a radio station broadcasting a contemporary Christian format.
+WZVV (102.1 FM) is a radio station broadcasting a contemporary Christian format.
 Licensed to Dexter, Maine, United States, the station serves the Bangor area.
 The station is owned by the Educational Media Foundation and features programming from the K-Love network.

 History

 The 102.1 FM frequency in Dexter went on the air in 1993 as WGUY, an oldies station.
 In December 2001, the station changed to a satellite smooth jazz format, then reverted to the oldies format in March 2003.
 The station carried University of Maine men's and women's basketball for the 2007 season before moving to WAEI.
 In September 2008, WGUY began simulcasting on co-owned WFZX before being sold to Educational Media Foundation and changing formats in February 2009 to K-Love's Christian music format.